hengque/elk-analytics-katacoda-tutorial/elk-analytics/step7.md

 You should now have a graph that looks something like this:
 ![Calculator-expression-validity](./assets/calc_validity_graph.png)

+(Make sure to invoke the `/calculator` endpoint in the base application with some invalid expressions such as divisions by zero or things like `7 + *` to make the graph more interesting!)

 <b style="font-size:20px;">2.
 A graph showing how many times operators appear in expressions</b>

 Open a new panel of type `Lens`.
 Start by creating 3 additional layers; this can be done by clicking the plus symbol at the bottom of the right area.
 This is necessary to allow multiple fields to be added to a single graph.
 Next drag and drop `calc_additions.keyword`, `calc_divisions.keyword`, `calc_multiplications.keyword` and `calc_subtractions.keyword` from the left area to the middle area.
 You should now have a suggested graph for these 4 fields.